 Rebecca Duclos is Dean of the Faculty of Fine Arts and a Professor in the Department of Art History at Concordia University.
 In the cultural sector, she held key roles at the McMichael Canadian Art Collection, Design Exchange, Textile Museum of Canada, and the Manchester Museum.
 She serves on the board of the Montreal Biennial and was Artist in Residence at the Banff Centre for the Arts.

 Pia Kleber is the Helen and Paul Phelan Chair in Drama at the UC-affiliated Centre for Drama, Theatre, and Performance Studies at the University of Toronto.
+She is also the co-founder of the University’s new BMO Lab for Creative Research in the Arts, Performance, Emerging Technologies, and AI.
 Her distinguished career has spanned more than 4 decades and has bridged the academic and advancement worlds, years before fundraising became an expectation of academic leaders.
-She is an expert on Bertold Brecht, the late German playwright and poet, and a recipient of the Order of Merit of the Federal Republic of Germany.
+She is an expert on Bertolt Brecht, the late German playwright and poet, and a recipient of the Order of Merit of the Federal Republic of Germany.

 The late Sergio Marchionne was the CEO Fiat Chrysler Automobiles.
 He immigrated to Canada with his parents at age 13, and in the spirit of many new Canadians who attended UC, succeeded through education, determination, and hard work.
 Known as a tough negotiator with a razor-sharp business acumen, direct managerial style, and non-stop work ethic, he returned the Italian automaker, Fiat SpA, to profitability in two years.
 He also played a key role in the merger between Fiat and Chrysler to form Fiat Chysler Automobiles, and turned the company around financially.